-For the past several years Augusta University has witnessed enthusiastic growth in its Study Abroad program.
+For the past several years Augusta University has witnessed enthusiastic growth in its Study Abroad and Away programs.

 The zeal students have shown for educational travel is due largely to the Faculty who invest their time, talent and expertise to bring new dimensions to subjects that traditionally have been taught in the classroom.